rafalstepien/geolocation-api/README.md

 repository one can find the template environment file that must be filled with correct credentials).
 The environment file with credentials will be sent via email.

+In case of creating custom environmen file, please note that the file must be named `local.env` and placed in `env/` directory of the application.

 After that, the only command needed to run the application is `docker-compose up`.